Varese: Cycling

 Varese has had a long and strong tradition of competitive cycling.
 It hosted the 1951 and 2008 World Road Cycling Championships.

-One of the biggest events is the yearly Tre Valli Varesine, which usually takes place at the end of September beginning of October.
-Is a race that goes through the three varesinian valleys: the Valganna, Valcuvia and Valceresio.
+One of the biggest events is the yearly Tre Valli Varesine, which usually takes place at the end of September, beginning of October.
+Is a race that goes through the three Varesian valleys: the Valganna, Valcuvia and Valceresio.

 Varese has been home to numerous cyclists, including: